Gotrek77/obs-docker/README.md

 Added features:
 - you can launch bin/create_and_fix_environment.sh to fix logs link dir to correct path according with your home and make other fix.
+- add udev support to streamdeck container to support hotplug of usb peripheral

 **⚠️WARNING⚠️**